dballari/dualtone/README.md

 ## Demo

-You can accedd the DualTone demo sites from here [DualTone home](https://ballarinconsulting.com/dualtone) or you can just reproduce the demo site by importing the demo xml file into a clean WordPress installation (soon to be provided).
+You can access the DualTone demo sites from the [DualTone home](https://ballarinconsulting.com/dualtone) or you can just reproduce the demo site by importing the demo xml file (soon to be provided) into a clean WordPress installation.

 ## Requirements